cinarturhan/cinar/README.md

 I am a Graduate Research Assistant at The University of Texas at Austin, in Prodanovic Research Group.

 BSc in Engineering, METU, 2022 🎓 <br>
-MSc in Engineering, UT Austin, 2024 🎓 (almost there) <br>
+MSc in Engineering, UT Austin, 2024 🎓 <br>
-PhD Student in Engineering, UT Austin, 2028 <br>
+PhD Student in Engineering, UT Austin, 2027 <br>

 <!---
 <div align="right">